PetKosTuni/Epidemic-model-of-COVID/code/test/README.md

 ### To run tests:
+1. Activate venv (if used)
-1. cd to folder code/
+2. cd to folder code/
-2. Run command:
+3. Run command:
 python -m unittest discover test/